jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 As we can see a `Functional` Component is more streamlined and concise.
 If written using the `fat-arrow` syntax it allows it to take advantage of the `implicit` return.

 If we only need to return `JSX` then this way of writing the Component will suffice.
-However if we needed to include additional functionality then we would need to write the Component as follows:
+However if we needed to include additional logic then we would need to write the Component to include the **return** keyword.

 ```js
 const App = () => {